IreneVDB/hugo-apero-blogdown-personal/content/blog/trackers/02-RescueTime/index.markdown

 ## Categories

 All activities are categorized into 11 main categories which are further divided into \~60 sub-categories (Figure xxx).
-You can manually adjust the categorization in your RescueTime account, which is especially usefull for frequently used applications that would otherwise be left ‘uncategorized’ (and assigned a ‘neutral’ productivity score).
+You can manually adjust the categorization in your RescueTime account, which is especially useful for frequently used, uncategorized applications that would otherwise be assigned a ‘neutral’ productivity score.

 Figure xxx shows the average time per day spent in the 11 top-level categories.

 ## Activities

-Lastly, the RescueTime app on your desktop computer tracks the time spent on each individual application, website or activity.
+Moreoever, the RescueTime app on your desktop computer tracks the time spent on each individual application, website or activity.
 The Treemap in Figure xxx shows that **R Studio** is clearly my favorite application\!

 <img src="/img/app_logos/RescueTime.png" width="10%" style="float:left; border-radius:10%; margin:5px;"/>

 ## Conclusion

 The RescueTime app allows you to freely and silently gather a wealth of data about your computer and phone use.
-Although your RescueTime account already allows you to view your statistics and create reports in various ways, the best part of the RescueTime app - to me 😄 - is the accessibility of your own data.
-However, when using the (well-documented) RescueTime API, you need to make sure to download and store your data at least every 3 months.
+Although your RescueTime account already allows you to view your statistics and create reports in various ways, the best part of the RescueTime app - to me 😊 - is the accessibility of your own data.
+However, when using the RescueTime API, you need to make sure to download and store your data at least every 3 months.

 If you want to improve your productivity, the RescueTime app offers various tools to, for example, set goals or time limits, or even block certain (distracting) applications or websites.
 A Premium subscription offers even more tools to potentially enhance your productivity, but comes at a monthly cost of $12 (or $78 annually) which, for me, is not worth the merits.

 ### RescueTime - Pros:

-  - Data about computer and mobile device usage are continuously being monitored
+  - Data about computer and mobile device usage are continously tracked.
-  - All data is (freely) accesible without need for Premium subscription.
+  - All data is (freely) accessible without need for Premium subscription.
   - You can install the RescueTime app on multiple computers as well as your mobile phone(s) or tablet(s).
   - You can automate your data collection using the (well-documented) RescueTime API.
   - You can analyze and visualize various activity and productivity metrics, and generate reports, on your RescueTime account.

 ### RescueTime - Cons:

-  - The mobile RescueTime app only tracks time and does not log which programs are used.
+  - The mobile RescueTime app only tracks time and does not log applications or activities.
   - When your mobile device(s) have the same OS you won’t be able to differatiate between the time on each device as all activities are categorized as, for example, “iOS device”.
   - For accurate use of the automatically assigned productivity metrics, a manual check or adjustment is needed.
   - Without the Premium account the RescueTime API only allows access to data from the last 3 months.